ychding11/ychding11.github.io/_posts/2017-9-9-3D-Rendering-API.md

 3. generate three triangles with center point with position extruding towards surface normal.

+### tessellation
+It converts control patch into surface patch.
+GPU do it in parallel.
+It includes three stage: hull shader stage, fixed-function tessellator and domain shader.
+- Hull Shader accecpts control patch from vertex shader.
+It process every control point and its attribute indepently.
+- Constant Hull Shader processes every control patch indepently.
+- Tessellator generates uv coordinates.
+- Domain Shader accepts Control patch, uv coordinates and generates final vertex.

+Bezeir surface is good example to demostrate this ideas, because it is very simple and easy to understand.

 ### rasterizer
 1. How many HW rasterizers in GPU?
 It handles a primitive one time.
 2. Before rasterize begin, the primitive should have transformed from world space into clip space,